chhuang-one/sqxclib/doc/schema-builder-constant.md

 ## Migrations

-Whether dynamic and static definitions, the code that running migrations is the same.
+Whether dynamic and constant definitions, the code that running migrations is the same.

 use C++ methods to migrate schema and synchronize to database